By Jeff Baker, Program Administrator, BWC Special Investigations Department

 That might explain why Vice President of Operations Philip Koster and Human Resources Generalist Lisa Lucas with the Columbus-based business MedCare Ambulance were surprised when we contacted their organization asking to present them with another type of BWC certificate: a Certificate of Appreciation.

 Scott Lape, Special Agent in Charge of the Southeast Regional Claimant Special Investigations Unit (SIU) within the Special Investigations Department (SID), explained that the certificate acknowledges the business’s referral of a fraud allegation to BWC.
-The referral, submitted via an online fraud allegation form, had resulted in the successful prosecution of a subject, Lynn D. McCann, II (Knox County) on Sept.
+The referral, submitted via an online fraud allegation form, had resulted in the successful prosecution of a subject on Sept.
 6.

 Significantly, Philip Koster and Lisa Lucas received the Certificate of Appreciation from Scott Lape and Columbus SIU Fraud Analyst John Koehl during International Fraud Awareness Week (IFAW) 2016.
 Sponsored annually by the Association of Certified Fraud Examiners, IFAW is dedicated to the prevention, identification and investigation of fraud – wherever it might occur throughout the world.